AdityaSonawane2003/Streaming-Insights-A-Comprehensive-Study-of-OTT-Platform-Usage/README.md

 # Project Overview

-This project, "Streaming Insights: A Comprehensive Study of OTT Platform Usage", is a detailed statistical analysis of consumer behavior on Over-the-Top (OTT) platforms.
+This project, **"Streaming Insights: A Comprehensive Study of OTT Platform Usage"**, is a detailed statistical analysis of consumer behavior on Over-the-Top (OTT) platforms.

 The study examines user engagement patterns, preferences, and satisfaction levels across major OTT platforms like Netflix, Disney+ Hotstar, Amazon Prime Video, Sony Liv, and Jio Cinema.